 Girls with Turner Syndrome find both excellent medical care and a supportive community at our Great HeighTS clinic, led by Dr. Joseph Cernich.
 As part of an international group of experts assembled by the Turner Syndrome Resource Network, Dr. Cernich helped develop care guidelines for doctors around the world to use in treating girls and women with the disorder.

-Dr. Jill Jacobson leads a comprehensive team of specialists in the Gender Pathway Services clinic for young people who are transgender, gender-variant, and gender-questioning.
+Dr. Angela Turpin leads a comprehensive team of specialists in the Gender Pathway Services clinic for young people who are transgender, gender-variant, and gender-questioning.
 Youth and their families will be fully supported in their physical, mental, social and emotional health throughout their journey.